TBK-Tech-Services/villasync-api/DB_Schema.md

 # TBK Services DB Design
 * This document provides a comprehensive overview of the database schema for the TBK Services.
-* The schema is designed to manage villas, user roles, bookings, expenses, and amenities.
+* The schema is designed to manage villas, user roles, bookings, expenses, and categorized amenities.

 ---